captainzhangpurdue/personalpage/content/_index.md

     caption: Group kayaking at Wildcat Creek, IN
   - album: kayak
     image: sail.jpg
-    caption: Trying to sail on a Stand-up board.
-I am very bad at it and only know sailing straight.
+    caption: Trying to sail on a Stand-Up Board at Lake Harner, Lafayette.
+Only know how to sail straight.
   - album: hobby
     image: hobby.jpg
     caption: Ship model construction